 In determining whether the risk of default has increased significantly since recognition, the Group considers both quantitative and qualitative factors.
 These include when a loan has been past due more than 2 times within the last 12 months, when there has been a declaration of hardship and/or or the loan has been restructured, and when a loan is more than 30 days past due.
-Any declaration of hardship or restructure due to the COVID-19 pandemic has also been considered for any significant increase in credit risk.
+Any declaration of hardship has also been considered for any significant increase in credit risk.